HSP: The Gifts, Challenges, and Miracles

 HSPs can enjoy intense and powerful relationships with others because of their ability to empathize, anticipate needs, and feel emotions deeply.
 For the same reasons, they make stellar parents.

 Being able to pick up on stimuli and experience on an advanced level means you can also enjoy life so much more.
-Fine food, drinks, art, and experiences can be enjoyed on a whole new level.
-Responding to a heightened ability to enjoy stimuli with a positive attitude means being extremely grateful for life and all you have.
+Prayer, rituals, devotion, fine food, art, sex, travel, and adventures can be enjoyed on a whole new level.
+Having a heightened ability to enjoy stimuli means you have a positive attitude.

 Self Care for Highly Sensitive People

-Overall, you should rejoice if you are a highly sensitive person!
-The people you should keep in your life are those who appreciate how deeply you understand and care for them.
-In exchange, they should understand your need for space and cooldown periods when things get too intense.
+Overall, you should celebrate and feel blessed if you are a Highly Sensitive Person!
+The people you should keep in your life are those who appreciate how deeply you feel things, including how deeply you understand and care about them.
+In exchange, your personal tribe should understand your need for space and cooldown periods when things get too intense.

 Here are some great methods that HSPs can introduce to their daily lives in order to find balance, peace, and growth:

-- Schedule in positive experiences into your hectic days
+- Schedule positive experiences into your most hectic days

 - Plan for alone time and relaxation periods after anticipated times of overwhelm

-- Suggest alternatives to experiences that you aren’t comfortable with – need no to push yourself
+- Suggest alternatives to experiences that you aren’t comfortable with – there’s no need to push yourself

 - Incorporate meditation, yoga, prayer, and other practices that allow you to center your body and mind to find balance